boli32/QuestTracker/README.md

 ### Core Functionalities

-**Adding and Editing Rumours**
+#### Adding and Editing Rumours

 Rumours are managed directly through the graphical interface, providing an intuitive way to organize and modify them:

-**Show All Rumours:**
+#### Show All Rumours

 Navigate to the "Show All Rumours" panel to view rumours linked to a specific quest.
 Select the relevant quest and choose the status (unknown, discovered, etc.) to which you want to add or edit rumours.

-**Location-Specific Actions:**
+#### Location-Specific Actions

 ![Rumour Screen](https://raw.githubusercontent.com/boli32/QuestTracker/refs/heads/main/img/rumours.png)